 If you determine from the “Fee Preview” report that Amazon’s record of your product’s weight and dimensions is incorrect, take the necessary steps to correct it.

 First, navigate to the “Help” tab on Amazon, scroll to the bottom, click “Get Support,” and then “Selling on Amazon.”
 Once you get to that page, you’ll be able to describe the issue you’re having.
 Typing in a phrase like “FBA fee” will prompt Amazon to ask if you’re having a problem with FBA product weights and dimensions.
 Confirm this is indeed your issue.

 At this point, type in the ASIN or FNSKU of your item into the search box and hit “Next.”
 Amazon will then restate the package dimensions and weight and your current fulfillment fees.
 You’ll then be able to request product remeasurement and reimbursement for incorrect order fees.

 If Amazon determines that the previous measurements were incorrect, they will change your FBA fee to reflect the correct weight and dimensions.
-Sometimes, Amazon will automatically reimburse you for overcharged fees; other times, you’ll need to take an extra step to ask for a reimbursement.
+Sometimes, Amazon will automatically reimburse you for overcharged fees; other times, you’ll need to request reimbursement.
 The timeline for how quickly such issues get resolved can vary, but I recommend auditing your fees monthly to ensure they are correct.